About the Barrie Home Inspector

 Site Basic WETT Inspections available at time of home inspection for only $75.00

 WETT Inspections are now required by 95% of all Home Insurance Companies prior to issuing Home Owners Policy.
-Even if the previous owner had a WETT Certified Inspection you will be required to obtain a new inspection on purchasing your home.
+Even if the previous owner had a WETT Certified Inspection you will be required to obtain a new inspection when purchasing your home.

 Many times I have advised clients that it would be cheaper to buy a new wood stove that is compliant with their existing setup rather than retro fitting unit with various methods of reducing clearances to combustibles.